strangerstudios/mailpoet-paid-memberships-pro-add-on/readme.txt

 4. When Sending a Newsletter in MailPoet, Choose Your Member-Specific Lists for Paid Newsletter Functionality Like Substack.

 == Changelog ==
+= 3.3.1 - 2024-11-05 =
+* ENHANCEMENT: Renamed plugin's file to match that of the plugin slug.
+Fixes automatic update issues.

 = 3.3 - 2024-10-17 =
 * FEATURE: Now updating the plugin from paidmembershipspro.com.
 * ENHANCEMENT: Updated translation files bundled with the plugin.